royceleung/LMYTFU/README.md

 ## Let Me Youtube That For You ##

 ## Summary ##
-  > Loads the first Video or Playlist for the User.
+  > Loads the first Video, Playlist, or Latest Channel Uploads for the User.
 Completely blocks all ads.

 ## How to Get Started ##
 	npm install